openproof-net/rpo-spec-v0.1/examples/example-minimal/README.md

 # RPO Minimal Example

-This directory contains a minimal, valid RPO (Rapport Probatoire Ouvert) example for implementers and auditors.
+This directory contains a minimal, valid example of an RPO (Rapport Probatoire Ouvert) evidence bundle.
+It is designed to illustrate the basic structure required for implementers, auditors, and verifiers.

 ## Files

-- **rpo.json** — Machine-readable signed evidence bundle (placeholder for now)
+- **rpo.json** — minimal machine-readable RPO bundle
-- **rpo.pdf** — Human-readable narrative PDF (placeholder for now)
+- **rpo.pdf.txt** — placeholder human-readable narrative (used before PDF generation)
-- **README.md** — Description of this example
+- **README.md** — description of this example

 ## Purpose

 This minimal example demonstrates:

-- how a basic RPO is structured,
+- how the RPO JSON bundle is structured,
-- how JSON and PDF relate to each other,
+- how the narrative (PDF) is linked to the JSON,
+- how metadata is represented,
-- how evidence, metadata, and signature anchors are organized.
+- how timestamps and hashes are integrated,

-More complete examples will be added in future versions.
+- how a verifier can read both the structured bundle and the human-readable narrative.

+## Notes

+- The content is intentionally simple.
+- Hashes are placeholders.
+- The purpose is to help developers and auditors understand the RPO format before working with real cases or full bundles.